leoluKL/azureiotrocks/README.md

 # Introduction
 Azure IoT Rocks platform demonstrates an end to end digital twin solution, which is developed by using various Azure cloud services.
 It shows the implementation of many typical scerioes in IoT and Digital twin solutions, such as IoT devices telemetry and event data collection and visualization, digital twins modeling and binding with physical or virtual assets.

 IoT and Digital twin solutions are widely used in industry verticals such as smart building, manufacturing remote monitoring and control, energy system management and so on.

 # Getting Started
-There are various ways to start exploring journey:
+There are various ways to start your exploration:
 -   Surf online live Azure IoT Rocks portal.
 It is the fastest way to start or even execute a POC project.
 Online system URL: https://azureiotrocksspa.z23.web.core.windows.net/
 -   Deploy this repository to your own Azure subscription account.
 Refer to [deployment instruction](Documents/Deployment%20instruction.md)
 -   Read [module and process flow document](Documents/AzureIoTRocks%20module%20and%20flow%20design.md) and [programming reference](Documents/Programming%20Reference.md).
-Fetch modules in interest to your own programming project.
+Choose the modules that are useful into your own solution.

 ## Basic Software Operations (for first time user)